Retired Doctors

 Dr. James Bilbo

-Dr. Bilbo is a member of the NKU Athletic Hall of Fame in recognition of his exceptional care of athletes and service to the university.
-He is the medical director of the Athletic Training and Sports Medicine Program at NKU.
+Dr. Bilbo was inducted into the NKU Athletic Hall of Fame in recognition of his exceptional care of athletes and service to the university, and the training rooms at NKU and NCC are named in his honor.

 Dr. Denver Stanfield